lucifer17883/Tank-Shooter-Multiplayer-Unity-Game-Project-Project-ID-56-/README.md

 (3) Learned how to take the movement in Unity for the tank to the next level (Coding this for really hard)

 (4) Learning how to add multiplayer to the game.

+If you want to use the Assets, create a new project on Unity and paste the files in there and it should work.